OlgaOMir/MechaCar_Statistical_Analysis/README.md

   No, because the R-squared value is 0.7149

-## Part 2: Summary Statistics on Suspension Coils
+## Summary Statistics on Suspension Coils

+* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

-## Part 3: T-Test on Suspension Coils
+## T-Test on Suspension Coils

-## Part 4: Design a Study Comparing the MechaCar to the Competition
+## Design a Study Comparing the MechaCar to the Competition